kmexter/if-solutions-proposals/proposals/radical-transparency/linkset-usage-patterns/10-detached-local-storage.md

 ```

 ### 4.2 Tier B: The Filesystem Layer (At Rest)
-Once downloaded, the HTTP header context is materialized on the local file system using two mutually reinforcing mechanisms:
+Once downloaded, the HTTP header context is materialised on the local file system using two mutually reinforcing mechanisms:

 #### 4.2.1 The Deterministic Sidecar (`*.ls.json`)
 For any payload file named `[filename].[ext]`, an optional sidecar file named `[filename].[ext].ls.json` is placed in the exact same directory.
-* The sidecar MUST be a valid **RFC 9264 Linkset** serialized as JSON or JSON-LD.
+* The sidecar MUST be a valid **RFC 9264 Linkset** serialised as JSON or JSON-LD.
 * It explicitly binds the local payload file to its global, resolvable profile URIs.

 ```json